x1155665/CNN-Visualizer/README.md

 ![Screenshot](doc_pic/GUI_example.png)

 ## Supported network architectures
-In the very beginning, This tool was intended for VGG16.
+In the very beginning, this tool was intended for VGG16.
 Support for other VGG16-like CNNs were added later.

 Non-sequential networks are not supported.

 ## Setting up
+The visualizer runs with python 2 on linux.
 ### 1. Get PyQt running.
 You may need to install [Qt5](https://www.qt.io/download), [SIP](https://www.riverbankcomputing.com/software/sip/download) and [PyQt5](https://www.riverbankcomputing.com/software/pyqt/download5).

 ### 2. Compile the modified caffe by Arik Poznanski
 Get the code by from [the repository](https://github.com/arikpoz/caffe/tree/7fec25bad4405fb97b9a48d7307d8a8bb8bacae9)

-Modify _Makefile.config.example_ accordingly and rename it to _Makefile.config_.
+Configure _Makefile.config.example_ accordingly and rename it to _Makefile.config_.

 Compile by running:
 ```